CyberSource/cybersource-plugins-salesforceb2ccommerce/documentation/markdown/Configure-payment-method.md

  | CruiseOrgUnitId        | GUID to identify the merchant organization within Cardinal systems                                                                                                                                                   |
  | CardinalCruiseApiPath  | Songbird.js script API path.
 Refer the section *CDN* in this [link](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/557065/Songbird.js) to get API path.                                                     |

- Step 3: On the same page, select 'Credit/Debit cards' and check the payer authentication checkbox on any credit card types you want to support Payer Authentication.
+ Step 3: Go to **Merchant Tools > Ordering > Payment Methods**, select 'Credit/Debit cards' and check the payer authentication checkbox on any credit card types you want to support Payer Authentication.

 ###### Upgrade to 3DS2.0
 If you are currently using CYBS cartridge and would like to upgrade to 3DS2.0, please refer below doc: